Cong wins by-election to Jharkhand's Mandar seat | Politics

 - India

-Congress candidate Shilpi Neha Tirkey won the by-election to Jharkhand's Mandar seat on Sunday, defeating her nearest rival, BJP's Gangotri Kujur, by a margin of 23,517 votes, an official said.
+Congress candidate Shilpi Neha Tirkey won the by-election to Jharkhand's Mandar seat on Sunday, defeating her nearest rival, BJP's Gangotri Kujur, by a margin of 23,690 votes, the Election Commission said.

-AIMIM-backed Independent candidate Dev Kumar Dhan occupied the third slot with 22,395 votes.

-Over 61 percent of 3.5 lakh voters exercised their franchise in the election held on June 23.
+Over 61.25 per cent of about 3.5 lakh voters exercised their franchise in the by-election, which had 14 candidates in the fray, held on June 23.

 The by-poll was necessitated after the disqualification of Bandhu Tirkey as an MLA in the wake of his conviction in a corruption case.